Montrose, Houston: History

 Montrose, named after the town of Montrose, Angus, Scotland, was originally envisioned as a planned community and streetcar suburb dating back to the early 20th century before the development of River Oaks.
 Developer J. W. Link and his Houston Land Corporation envisioned a "great residential addition" according to the neighborhood's original sales brochure.
 Link's planning details for the area included four wide boulevards with the best curbing and extensive landscaping.
 Link built his own home in Montrose, known as the Link-Lee Mansion, which is now part of the University of St. Thomas campus.
 A streetcar, the Montrose Line, ran through the neighborhood.
 Link wrote: "Houston has to grow.
 Montrose is going to lead the procession."
 It did, and the procession eventually continued far beyond the neighborhood.
 Montrose was first platted in 1911.

-In 1926, the Plaza Apartment Hotel, Houston’s first apartment hotel, opened on Montrose Boulevard.
-The hotel was home to many of Houston’s leaders, including Dr. Edgar Odell Lovett, the first president of Rice University.
+In 1926, the Plaza Apartment Hotel, Houston's first apartment hotel, opened on Montrose Boulevard.
+The hotel was home to many of Houston's leaders, including Edgar Odell Lovett, the first president of Rice University.
 Modeled after the Ritz-Carlton in New York, the hotel cost over one million dollars to construct.

 Prior to 1936 deed restrictions meant that commercial uses were not available to sections of Montrose.
 When the deed restrictions lapsed commercial development increased.

-During the 1960s and 1970s, Montrose became a center for the burgeoning counterculture movement, with street musicians, alternative community centers and hippie communes, head shops and artisans’ studios proliferating.
+During the 1960s and 1970s, Montrose became a center for the burgeoning counterculture movement, with street musicians, alternative community centers and hippie communes, head shops and artisans' studios proliferating.
 The corner of Montrose and Westheimer was the site of regular demonstrations against the Vietnam War.
 Street vendors sold Space City! and other underground newspapers throughout the area.

 Thorne Dreyer and Al Reinert wrote in Texas Monthly in 1973 that the area "wound a tortuous course from Silk Stocking and Low Rent and back again."
 Gregory Curtis wrote in the same magazine in 1983 that Montrose was "the Montrose was at its peak as a community" but that it had declined since then.

-KPFT – the fourth station in the progressive Pacifica Radio network of listener-sponsored stations – began broadcasting in 1970, and was joined on Lovett Blvd. by KLOL and KILT (Radio Montrose), pioneers in the underground FM format, creating a Montrose countercultural “radio row.”
-KPFT’s transmitter was twice bombed by a local Ku Klux Klan group, making it the only radio station in the history of the United States to be blown off the air.
+KPFT – the fourth station in the progressive Pacifica Radio network of listener-sponsored stations – began broadcasting in 1970, and was joined on Lovett Blvd. by KLOL and KILT (Radio Montrose), pioneers in the underground FM format, creating a Montrose countercultural "radio row."
+KPFT's transmitter was twice bombed by a local Ku Klux Klan group, making it the only radio station in the history of the United States to be blown off the air.